-Bartok is a huge influence on Cuar and his string quartets n◦4 and 5 were the initial inspiration for the spectacular structure of our new album ‘Roscanna’ –
+Bartok is a huge influence on Cuar and his string quartets n◦4 and 5 were the initial inspiration for the specular structure of our new album ‘Roscanna’ –

 Like Béla Bartók’s string quartets n◦4 and 5, Roscanna also features 5 movements.
 The first and the fifth (two slow airs) and second and the fourth (two dances) are thematically related while the third movement is standing alone.
 “Bádaí na Scadán”, the only traditional slow air on the album is a reprise of a song which was originally recorded by Eithne Ní Uallacháin on Cosa gan Bhróga in 1987.

 An air on solo flute introduces the album, but very soon, a tanpura-like drone on the violin followed by bass clarinet plunges the listener into an eastern soundscape.
 Yet “Rosc” is a new composition echoing traditional Irish slow airs.
 This is the basic premise of the album: within a western classical symmetric progression, the album also introduces a personal exploration of Irish music through the prism of Indian classical music.